PulpCattel/Wasabi_Observatory/README.md

 ---

+**The code used for this Observatory has been repurposed in a new, more general, [repository](https://github.com/PulpCattel/Observatory).
+[Here](https://github.com/PulpCattel/Observatory/blob/master/examples/Wasabi_Observatory.ipynb) you can find the new Wasabi stats updated each month.**

+---

 A list of statistics of the Wasabi Wallet's trustless CoinJoin implementation.

 For a more deep explanation of every stats, including how to calculate them and where to find them, give a look at the [Don't Trust, Verify](Dont_Trust_Verify.md) section.